Edinburgh-LTG/edieviz/README.md

 ## EdIE-viz

-Herein lies the code for our demo submission:
+Herein lies the code for our paper due to appear at EMNLP LOUHI:
 >
-	Andreas Grivas, Claire Grover, Richard Tobin, Beatrice Alex
+	Andreas Grivas, Beatrice Alex, Claire Grover, Richard Tobin, William Whiteley

-	EdIE-Viz: A web interface for Information Extraction from Brain Radiology Reports.
+    Not a cute stroke: Analysis of Rule- and Neural Network-Based Information Extraction Systems for Brain Radiology Reports

+The code is currently being updated to reflect recent changes to the paper.

 Our webtool can be accessed online [here](http://jekyll.inf.ed.ac.uk/edieviz) and an overview of its functionality is available [here](http://jekyll.inf.ed.ac.uk/edieviz/about).